betaflight/betaflight.com/docs/wiki/guides/current/Failsafe.md

 ### Drop Mode

-The default signal loss behaviour with 1.5 seconds of stage 1 'guard time' is:
+The default signal loss behavior with 1.5 seconds of stage 1 'guard time' is:

 - 300ms holding last values
-- the next 1200ms at idle throttle with sticks centred (the default Stage 1 or fallback settings)
+- the next 1200ms at idle throttle with sticks centered (the default Stage 1 or fallback settings)
 - followed by disarm and drop.

 Recovery within the Stage 1 time is immediate, but if Stage 2 completes, and the quad disarms, the `failsafe_recovery_delay` time must expire before re-arming is possible.